rodneyknaap/atx-486at-mainboard/README.md

 - I want to test with integrated bus logic and quiet bus structure to see how this impacts IDE ports and overall system bus noise
 - I want to test with using an 8 bit mode ROM for the BIOS
 - I want to test with memory directly connected to the CPU databus and develop the control logic for this configuration
+- I want to see how the design using larger chip packages on an ATX board works out so I can get a better impression of what and how much will be able to fit on a full ATX board size and how to realize the design

 I hope I will be successful to debug and test this final CPLD stage, which potentially can provide a lot of useful and important experiences which I can then take into the FPGA stage project.